Dear Stacy… How in the world do you get so much done?

 I don’t do picture-taking, sewing, scrapbooking, or crafts.
 I shop on Etsy.
 I buy from the people who do the crafts.
 I am not going to craft.
 I could learn to craft if I wanted to, but I don’t want to.

 I asked for help on Humorous Homemaking.
-I actually have an awesome virtual assistant, Julie, who helps me.
+When things were super busy, I hired someone help to get Humorous Homemaking tasks done each day.
 I chose to bomb some parts of my Humorous Homemaking stuff so I could focus on new material and content for y’all.

 I use to be a stickler for a clean house.
 But I have had to chose to bomb having a spotless house with no dust and no dirt on the floor.
 Now, there is dirt and dust and toys.
 Instead of stressing out about this, I chose to bomb having a perfectly clean house all the time.
 It’s not as important as other things to us right now.